IBMStreams/streamsx.health/samples/ExampleService/com.ibm.streamsx.health.example.java.service/README.md

 The service is written in Java, using the Streams Java Application API.
 A service should adhere to the following guidelines:

-* The service class should reside in a package with a *.service suffix. (e.g. com.ibm.streamsx.health.example.service)
+* The service class should reside in a package with a *.service suffix. (e.g. com.ibm.streamsx.health.example.java.service)
 * The service class should be named with at `Service` suffix. (e.g. ExampleHealthService)
 * The service class should subclass from AbstractService.
 Abstract service provides infrastructure support:
     * Handling of properties files for service customization